Inference with Mondrian Random Forests: Introduction

-This paper studies the statistical properties of Mondrian random forests.
-We focus on this purely random forest variant not only because of its importance in the development of random forest theory in general, but also because the Mondrian process is, to date, the only known recursive tree mechanism involving randomization, pure or data-dependent, for which the resulting random forest is minimax-optimal for point estimation over a class of smooth regression functions in arbitrary dimension \citep{mourtada2020minimax}.
+This paper studies the theoretical statistical properties of Mondrian random forests with an emphasis on \emph{inference} techniques specific to this procedure.
+Although Mondrian random forests are not state-of-the-art for high-dimensional problems in practice, we focus on this purely random forest variant not only because of its importance in the development of random forest theory in general, but also because the Mondrian process (along with generalizations including the oblique Mondrian process and stationary random tessellation processes) is, to date, the only known randomized recursive tree mechanism for which the resulting random forest is minimax-optimal for point estimation over a class of smooth multivariate regression functions, without requiring sample splitting \citep{mourtada2020minimax,oreilly2024minimax,oreilly2024statistical}.
 In fact, when the covariate dimension exceeds one, the aforementioned centered and median random forests are both minimax \emph{suboptimal}, due to their large biases, over the class of Lipschitz smooth regression functions \citep{klusowski2021sharp}.
-It is therefore natural to focus our study of inference for random forests on versions that at the very least exhibit competitive bias and variance, as this will have important implications for the trade-off between precision and confidence.
+It is therefore natural to focus our study of inference for random forests on versions that at the very least exhibit competitive bias and variance, as this will have important implications for the trade-off between confidence and precision.
+Moreover, recent studies of generalized random forests and distributional random forests identify similar fundamental challenges, namely those of establishing Gaussian approximations and combining them with strategies for bias reduction \citep{naf2023confidence}.

 Despite their recent popularity, relatively little is known about the formal statistical properties of Mondrian random forests.
 Focusing on nonparametric regression, \citet{mourtada2020minimax} recently showed that Mondrian forests containing just a single tree (called a Mondrian tree) can be minimax-optimal in integrated mean squared error whenever the regression function is $\beta$-H{\"o}lder continuous for some $\beta \in (0, 1]$.
 The authors also showed that, when appropriately tuned, large Mondrian random forests can be similarly minimax-optimal for $\beta \in (0, 2]$, while the constituent trees cannot.
-See also \citet{o2022stochastic} for analogous results for more general Mondrian tree and forest constructions.
+See also \citet{oreilly2022stochastic} for analogous results on more general Mondrian tree and forest constructions.
 These results formally demonstrate the value of ensembling with random forests from a point estimation perspective.
 No results are currently available in the literature for statistical inference using Mondrian random forests.